DiegoFleitas/BotStatusBot/README.md

 ### Contributing

-Fork the repo, this one is not currently being mantained.
+Fork the repo, this one is not currently being maintained.

 ## Acknowledgments